chua0332/Fraud-Analysis/README.md

 * job:trade of the card holder

-dob:Date of birth of the card holder
+* dob:Date of birth of the card holder

-trans_num: Transaction ID
+* rans_num: Transaction ID

-unix_time: Unix time which is the time calculated since 1970 to today.
+* unix_time: Unix time which is the time calculated since 1970 to today.

-merch_lat: latitude of the merchant
+* merch_lat: latitude of the merchant

-merch_long:longitude of the merchant
+* merch_long:longitude of the merchant

 is_fraud: Whether the transaction is fraud(1) or not(0)